 Letters of Recommendation

 We asked members of our selection panels to share their perspective on the letters they review.
-Their responses are collected here in two articles.
+Their responses are collected here in three articles.
 The first is by Executive Secretary Emertius Louis Blair.
 The second is by Scott Henderson 1982 Truman Scholar, Veteran Member of the Truman Scholarship Finalists Selection Committee, and Assistant Professor at Furman University.
+For additional information on Institutional Nomination Letters, please click here.

 Letters of Recommendation: What selection panel members like to see, and what leaves them cold